Together Facing the Challenge (TFTC)

-A fidelity measure is included in the Together Facing the Challenge manual is the Frontline Treatment Provider Scale.
-It is used by agency staff to assess caregiver's ability to effectively implement the 16 skill areas incorporated into the curriculum.
+An optional fidelity measure included in the Together Facing the Challenge manual is the Frontline Treatment Provider Scale.
+It is used by agency staff to assess caregiver's ability to effectively implement the 17 skill areas incorporated into the curriculum.

 Implementation Guides or Manuals

-There are implementation guides or manuals for Together Facing the Challenge as listed below:
+There are implementation guides or manuals for Together Facing the Challenge (TFTC) as listed below:

 Research on How to Implement the Program

-The program representative did not provide information about research conducted on how to implement Together Facing the Challenge.
+Research has not been conducted on how to implement Together Facing the Challenge (TFTC).

 Relevant Published, Peer-Reviewed Research